Forget Runyon Canyon: Try These 10 Secret Hikes in LA Instead

 Distance: 3 miles

-We’ve been fans of this place off the Pacific Coast Highway for years—thanks to its lovely waterfall and sweeping vistas—but what makes this loop hike truly unforgettable are the ruins of an abandoned mansion.
-Destroyed in a forest fire, the original foundation of Roberts Ranch House—along with an old bathtub, a bomb shelter, and ironically, several fireplaces—remains mostly intact and incredibly fun to survey.
+We’ve been fans of this place off the Pacific Coast Highway for years thanks to its lovely waterfall and sweeping vistas, but this loop hike is truly unforgettable because of the ruins of an abandoned mansion.
+The Roberts Ranch House was destroyed in a forest fire, but the original foundation, an old bathtub, a bomb shelter, and several fireplaces remain mostly intact and incredibly fun to survey.